yosoykit/yosoykit.github.io/_pages/people.md

 <h2>Contact</h2>

 I am looking to grow this group!
-Please contact me if you are a PhD student in the UCSD Bioinformatics & Systems Biology program interested in doing a Fall research rotation, or if you are interested in applying to an open postdoctoral position on our team.
+Please contact me if you are a PhD student in the UCSD Bioinformatics & Systems Biology program interested in doing a research rotation, or if you are interested in applying to an open postdoctoral position on our team.
 I am happy to discuss available opportunities and answer questions.

 Email: kcurtius@health.ucsd.edu